StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 to specify a low-water mark threshold for the minimum amount of **unsent** data it would like to have waiting in the socket send buffer.
-Instead of filling the socket send buffer to its maximum capacity, the socket send buffer would hold just the data that had been sent but not yet acknowledged
+Instead of encouraging the application to fill the socket send buffer to its maximum capacity, the socket send buffer would hold just the data that had been sent but not yet acknowledged
-(enough to keep the bandwidth-delay product of the network path full and fully utilize the capacity of the path) plus some **small** amount of additional unsent data waiting to go out.
+(enough to fully occupy the bandwidth-delay product of the network path and fully utilize the available capacity) plus some **small** amount of additional unsent data waiting to go out.
 Some **small** amount of unsent data waiting to go out is beneficial, so that the network stack has data